micronaut-projects/micronaut-build/README.md

 * `io.micronaut.build.internal.dependency-updates`:
     * Configures the `com.github.ben-manes.versions` plugin to check for outdated dependencies.
+*
+* `io.micronaut.build.internal.version-catalog-updates`:
+    * An alternative to `io.micronaut.build.internal.dependency-updates` which is usable on projects that make use of Gradle's version catalogs

 * `io.micronaut.build.internal.publishing`:
     * Configures publishing to Sonatype OSSRH and Maven Central.